Dharamchandpatle/Dharamchandpatle/README.md

 <hr>
 <p> </p>
 <h3 align="left">Hi 👋, I'm Dharamchand Patle
-I’m pursuing a Bachelor’s in Computer Science at IET DAVV, Indore.
-With a completed diploma in engineering, I specialize as a MERN Stack Developer with expertise in full-stack development .
+I’m pursuing a Bachelor’s in Computer Science at IET DAVV, Indore 📍.
+With a completed diploma in engineering, I specialize as a MERN Stack Developer with expertise in full-stack development 🧑‍💻 .
 I’m passionate about web development, problem-solving, and creating innovative, scalable solutions in agile environments.</h3>

 <hr>
 <p> </p>